Patient education: Elbow tendinopathy (tennis and golf elbow) (Beyond the Basics)

 Golfer's elbow — Stand at arm's length away from a wall, with the affected arm closest to the wall.
 Place the palm against the wall with the fingers pointing down.
 Apply gentle pressure to the hand.
 Hold for 30 seconds; repeat three times.
 Perform this stretch daily.

-Strengthening exercises — A special type of strengthening exercise, known as “eccentric strengthening,” is the most effective way to treat elbow tendinopathy.
+Strengthening exercises — A special type of strengthening exercise, known as "eccentric strengthening," is the most effective way to treat elbow tendinopathy.
 Patients can start these exercises once their flexibility has improved and they have little or no pain when performing a strengthening exercise.
 Eccentric strengthening involves working the affected wrist extensor tendon and muscle while they are lengthening.
 Patients can use a weight, elastic band, or a specially designed rubber bar to do these exercises, and they may be done under supervision or independently.
 Eccentric training was superior when compared to other types of strengthening .
+This type of strengthening is important for improving the long-term health of the tendons.

 Tennis elbow — People with tennis elbow should perform eccentric extension exercises (picture 2).
 You should expect to feel some mild discomfort with these exercises.
 If the pain becomes sharp or is more than moderate, stop the exercise and rest for two to three days.
 Restart with fewer repetitions.